jjfiv/dalvik-js/README.md

 2. Runnable class files will be present
 3. Select file and click run class button
 4. Output produced by executed instructions will be displayed at bottom of page

-Support is funded solely by tin canning, the development team greatly appreciates your contributions.

 Useful Links
 ------------